oplevan/netflix-clone/README.md

 ## Netflix Clone

-This is Netflix Clone project, built with React, Firebase, JavaScript, HTML5 and CSS3.
+This project is a replica of Netflix built with React, Firebase, JavaScript, HTML5 and CSS3.

 ## Project Status